velartrill/velartrill.github.io/orig/kestrel.md

 "Perhaps -- hm. *We've* no objection to nudity, so perhaps a demonstration would suffice, and your people could then dress themselves privately -- Comrade Nishuin, could I enlist you briefly?"

 "Of course!
 It would be my pleasure to be of use.
 I'll fetch my suit directly…" Nishuin turns, then hesitates and turns back to me.
 "Hm.
-Comrade Ambassador, forgive me for again touching on such a sensitive topic, but your culture's nudity taboo -- is it a matter of discomfort with your own nudity, or do you feel uncomfortable in the presence of others who are nude as well?"
+Comrade Ambassador, forgive me for again touching on such a sensitive topic, but your culture's nudity taboo -- is it a matter of discomfort with your own nudity, or do you feel uncomfortable in the presence of others who are nude?"

 "Raise your hand if you object to seeing Comrade Nishuin naked," I call out.
 Bear bursts out laughing.
 Piper immediately blushes and Jay flashes Nishuin an over-the-top sleazy grin.
 No one puts up their hand.
 "You have your answer, comrade," I tell the girl.